Skip to Main Content

 A guide to using EndNote at the University of Lethbridge

-EndNote FAQ
+EndNote FAQs

 If you’re on a Windows computer and you encounter a product key prompt, this likely means you missed a step in the process of extracting the downloaded installation file.
 This is easy to do, as Windows opens multiple dialogue boxes during the extraction process and the important one that actually extracts the file often gets covered by the others.